nashville-software-school/bangazon-inc/book-1-orientation/chapters/STATIC_CLASSES.md

 # Static classes, methods and properties

-In C# all your code must be inside a `class`.
-Normally a class acts as a blueprint for creating objects within your program.
+In C# a `class` normally acts as a blueprint for creating objects within your program.
 However, there are times when you don't need to create a new object in order get your work done.
 Sometimes you just need a function or a property without the "context" of an object.

 This is where the `static` classes come in.